waldeck-dev/prcup/README.md

 The rules are very simple:

 - The team establishes a list of remarkable numbers
-- The developer who creates the PR with this number wins a point
+- The developer who creates the PR with this number scores one point

 The application compiles the results and ranks the developers according to their score.